 One of the best live rock albums ever.
 The version of Big City Nights on this album is BETTER than the recorded version.
 The rest of the double vinyl album is just as incredible.

 This album is one of the main reasons I believe he's the one of the greatest guitarists to ever live so I'll say what I said there - I honestly can't believe this isn't number one on the list.
 This album and really all of Clapton's music is so personal to me and so many millions of people in this world who've been inspired to pick up a guitar because of him.
 I remember never particularly liking the guitar as an instrument, whether it was to play with or to listen to, but this album and his "A Benefit For The Crossroads Centre In Antigua 1999 Live At Madison Square Garden Concert" changed everything for me.
 From Layla to Old Love, Tears In Heaven to Before You Accuse Me, even though he wrote them such a long time ago, you can hear the emotion and sadness going through every word and every note he plays on his guitar.
 Although he did sing Tears In Heaven for the album just a year after son passed, it was the most raw and emotional song you'll ever here.
-Honestly that's the ...more
+Honestly that's the only song ...more

 Best album ever